nicbou/canadians-at-war/canadian-virtual-war-memorial/README.md

   scans of the *First World War Book of Remembrance*.
 Images are titled ww1*.jpg, where the wildcard indicates the page number in the book. ww1306.jpg means the soldier is listed at page 306 of the book.
+* There is a small number of duplicates in the database.
+A few soldiers with identical information that point to the same grave are returned.

 Source: http://open.canada.ca/data/en/dataset/089fc8e5-1340-4e8a-a7e4-f6eb320a5b6e (URL for first 500 results)